|Country:||New Zealand (NZ)|

 Origin and Geneology of the Nectaron Hop

 Nectaron is a triploid aroma type developed by New Zealand’s Plant & Food Research.
 Nectaron (HORT4337) is a full sister to Waimea and daughter of Pacific Jade.
-This hop variety was developed in 2016-2017 and finally released commercially in 2020.
+This hop variety was first bred in 2004, expanded in 2016-2017 and finally released commercially in 2020.

 Flavor & Aroma Profile of Nectaron Hops